 As in previous years, hard mast production varied by location and species (Table 3; Figures 1 and 2).
-Nine areas surveyed had white oak productivity rated as poor, while the Standing Indian (Macon County) and Cold Mountain (Haywood County) routes had fair white oak productivity and the Fires Creek (Clay County) and Nantahala (Macon County) had good white oak productivity (Table 3; Figure 1).
-Red oak production varied even more so by area than white oak productivity.
-Red oak productivity rated as poor in 6 areas, rated as fair in 4 areas, and rated as good in 3 areas (Table 3; Figure 2).
-Red oak productivity ranked highest at the upper elevations (4,000 to 5,000+ feet) and was fair at mid-elevations (2,000 and 3,900 feet; Table 4).
-White oak productivity ranked highest from 4,000 to 4,900 feet (3.37) and was lowest above 5,000 feet, followed by mid-elevations (2,000 and 3,900 feet; Table 4).
+Similar to 2019, nine areas surveyed had white oak productivity rated as poor, while the Standing Indian route had fair white oak productivity, and the Nantahala and South Mountains State Park routes had good white oak productivity (Table 3).
+Overall, eight counties experienced poor white oak productivity and two counties experienced fair white oak productivity (Figure 1).
+Red oak production varied even more so by route than white oak productivity.
+Red oak productivity rated as poor on two routes, rated as fair on six routes, and rated as good on four routes (Table 3).
+Overall, six counties experienced fair red oak productivity and 4 counties experienced good red oak productivity (Figure 2).
+Red oak productivity ranked highest at the mid-elevations (2,000 to 3,900 feet), was fair at both lower (<1,900 feet) and upper elevations (4,000-4,900 feet), and poor at the highest elevations (>5,000 feet; Table 4).
+White oak productivity ranked highest (fair; 2.04) at mid-elevations (2,000-2,900 feet) and showed declining productivity as elevation increased (Table 4).

-Summer Soft Mast Survey Results
+Soft Mast Survey Results

 A soft mast survey was implemented during the summer and fall of 1993 to document berry production and abundance.
-The technique used for evaluating the soft mast survey has remained consistent throughout this period including the current year.
-Summer soft mast surveys have been conducted in conjunction with the Sardine Bait Station Survey (SBSS).
+The technique used for evaluating the soft mast has remained consistent throughout this period including the current year.
+Summer soft mast surveys are conducted in conjunction with the Sardine Bait Station Survey (SBSS).
 During summer 2006, based on an agreement with the member states of the SABBSG, we did not conduct the SBSS.
-Review of data from the SBSS indicates that we can obtain long-term bear population trend information by conducting the survey every other year.
-Because of the new schedule, the summer soft mast survey will be conducted in odd years.
-The previous survey was conducted in 2017 (Table 5 and 6) and the next survey was conducted during the summer of 2019.
+Review of data from the SBSS indicates that we can obtain long-term bear population trend information by conducting the SBSS every other year.
+Because of the new schedule, the summer soft mast survey is conducted in odd years.
+The previous summer soft mast survey was conducted in 2019 (Table 5 and 6) and the next survey will be conducted during the summer of 2021.